DIY wood block snowman

 Using brown craft paper (or paper from a grocery bag or lunch bag) sand lightly over the painted wood blocks.
 This removes the brought texture of the paint and makes a nice smooth finish.

-• Upload the design into cricut design space.
+• Upload the design into Cricut design space.

 • Once you have loaded the design onto the canvas of Cricut Design Space, Ungroup the design.